Deferred Compensation

 The 2024 maximum contribution limit is $23,000.
 The catch-up contribution is an additional $7,500.

 What is a 403(b) plan?
 The 401(k) and 403(b) are very similar in design.
 Both are deferred compensation plans with immediate vesting.
 The main difference is the financial institutions that participate in the plans.
-Empower is the only provider in the 401(k), whereas the 403(b) has the three ORP providers.
+Empower is the only provider in the 401(k), whereas the 403(b) has the two ORP providers.
 Therefore, an employee could elect to contribute supplemental/voluntary funds to the same financial institution that they selected for the ORP, should they participate in ORP.

 To make changes to your 403(b) account, complete a 403(b) contribution form or 403(b) termination form and return it to the Benefits office.